 Loretto Hospital Of Chicago Data Breach Alert Issued By Wolf Haldenstein

-NEW YORK and CHICAGO, April 16, 2025 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP (“Wolf Haldenstein”), a preeminent national consumer rights law firm, is investigating claims on behalf of patients who have been impacted by the Loretto Hospital of Chicago (“Loretto”) data breach.
+NEW YORK and CHICAGO, April 18, 2025 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP ("Wolf Haldenstein"), a preeminent national consumer rights law firm, is investigating claims on behalf of patients who have been impacted by the Loretto Hospital of Chicago ("Loretto") data breach.

 Loretto announced that the personal information of patients may have been have as part of a data breach involving their systems which occurred in February 2025.